single-spa/single-spa.js.org/website/versioned_docs/version-5.x/layout-overview.md

 `single-spa-layout` is new and currently released under the `beta` dist-tag on npm.
 We are gathering feedback and improving the layout engine in preparation for a stable release.
 Although we do not expect the layout engine to change drastically, we do not recommend using it in a production setting until it is released as stable.

-### Browser support
+### Browser / NodeJS support

 `single-spa-layout` works in all browsers supported by single-spa, including IE11.
+On the server, all NodeJS versions that support ESM are supported.

 ### Requirements